osmcode/osm-testdata/grid/README.md

 degree width and height.
 The position of the bounding box is given by the test number.

-Example: All tests numbered 7xx are inside the bounding box (7.0 7.0, 8.0 8.0).
+Example: All tests numbered 7xx are inside the bounding box (7.0 1.0, 8.0 2.0).

 Individual tests are inside those in a bounding box with 0.1 degree width and height.
 They are arranged in a 10x10 square.
-So test 700 is in (7.0 7.0, 7.1 7.1), 701 is in (7.1 7.0, 7.2 7.1), 710 is in (7.0 7.1, 7.1 7.2).
+So test 700 is in (7.0 1.0, 7.1 1.1), 701 is in (7.1 1.0, 7.2 1.1), 710 is in (7.0 1.1, 7.1 1.2).

-A script `bin/create_grid.sh` is provided that generates a grid of "tiles" for those tests in spatialite format.
-The result can be used for instance as a background layer in a GIS program.
+A Spatialite file `grid.db` is provided that contains this grid for the existing test cases.
+It can be re-created by calling `make grid`.

 ## Label Nodes

-Interesting points in the data can be labled by adding an optional `labels.osm` file containing OSM nodes with a `label=*` tag.
+Interesting points in the data can be labeled by adding an optional `labels.osm` file containing OSM nodes with a `label=*` tag.
 Test software is normally not required to read these, but they can be used when visualizing tests for instance.

+## QGIS Project File

+A QGIS project file is provided at `tests.qgs`.

 ## Creating Tests